 What's New in 2017?

 The 2017 Volkswagen Touareg is largely the same as the prior model year.
-One of the main changes is that the base trim now comes standard with a variety of options that used to be only available as upgrades.
+One of the main changes is that the base trim now comes standard with a variety of features that used to be only available as upgrades.
 Furthermore, the manufacturer opted to change the name of the second trim level to the Wolfsburg Edition.

 Trim Levels Available